 You can update your CV at any time, simply by following the same procedure to submit a new CV.
 Your old CV will automatically be archived providing the submission details remain the same (for example you submit both CVs using the same email address or you advise the relevant contact of your new submission).

-By sending us your CV, you are consenting to the submission of your CV and profile to our Clients for recruitment purposes.
+By sending Hydrogen your CV, you are consenting to Hydrogen submitting your CV and profile to our Clients for recruitment purposes.
 This is only applicable where you are actively looking for work and are suitable for the applicable vacancies.
-You can manage this process by speaking to your relevant Consultant.
+You can manage this process by speaking to your relevant Hydrogen Consultant.

 Retention of your data